doc4d/docs/docs/Users/handling_users_groups.md

 ![](assets/en/Users/Access1.png)

+You also use groups to [distribute available licenses](#assigning-a-group-to-a-plug-in-or-to-a-server).
+This distribution is defined in the Groups editor.

 ## Directory.json file

 Users, groups, as well as their access rights are stored in a specific project file named **directory.json**.

-This file can be stored at the following locations:
+This file can be stored at the following locations, depending on your needs:

-- in the user settings folder, i.e. in the "Settings" folder at the same level as the "Project" folder.
-These settings are used by default for the application.
+- If you want to use the same directory for all data files (or if you use a single data file), store the **directory.json** file in the user settings folder, i.e. in the "Settings" folder at the [same level as the "Project" folder](Project/architecture.md#project-folder) (default location).
-- in the data settings folder,  i.e. in the "Settings" folder in the "Data" folder.
+- If you want to use a specific directory file per data file, store the **directory.json** file in the data settings folder, i.e. in the ["Settings" folder of the "Data" folder](Project/architecture.md#settings).
 If a **directory.json** file is present at this location, it takes priority over the file in the user settings folder.
-This feature allows you to define custom/local Users and Groups configurations.
-The custom configuration will left untouched by an application upgrade.
+This custom/local Users and Groups configuration will left untouched by an application upgrade.

 > If no password is assigned to the "Designer" user, the **directory.json** is not created.